Odin-SMR/hermod/Documentation/odin.hermod.rst

 Hermod is divided into several smaller enteties that provide specific functionality.
-The current status of the source code is still in a form of transistion from one package to more and smaller sub packages.
+The current status of the source code is still in a form of transition from one package to more and smaller sub packages.

 odin.hermod